KwakuFlowers/soundtindertest2/README.md

 2. Create a file named **conf.json** in this folder with the exact same structure of the conf_example.json file.

-3. Run python app.py to see an application using the code present here :bowtie:.
+3. Run python app.py to see an application using the code present here